-Some roles at the school may involve the provision of childcare in later years provision on an occasional basis.
-They will not automatically be within the scope of the Regulations and the school will therefore consider whether they do on a case-by-case basis.
-The Regulations only apply to a limited number of roles within the school but do extend beyond employees to governors and volunteers who carry out relevant work in later years provision.
+Some roles at the School may involve the provision of childcare in EYP and LYP on an occasional basis.
+They will not automatically be within the scope of the Regulations and the School will therefore consider whether they do on a case by case basis.
+The Regulations only apply to a limited number of roles within the School but do extend beyond employees to governors and volunteers who carry out relevant work in EYP and LYP.

-Grounds for disqualification
+4.7.3 Grounds for disqualification

-The grounds on which a person will be disqualified from working in connection with early or later years provision are set out in the Regulations.
+The grounds on which a person will be disqualified from working in connection with EYP or LYP are set out in the Regulations.
 They are not only that a person is barred from working with children (by inclusion on the Children's Barred List) but also include:

-- having been cautioned (after 6 April 2007) for, or convicted of, certain criminal offences including violent and sexual criminal offences against children and adults whether committed in the United Kingdom or overseas; - various grounds relating to the care of children, including where an order is made in respect of a child under the person's care; - having been refused registration for the provision of childcare (including nurseries, day care and child minding or other childcare), having been disqualified from any such registration or having had that registration cancelled; - having been refused an application for registration of a children's home or having had any such registration cancelled; - having been prohibited, restricted or disqualified from private fostering; or - living in the same household as another person who is disqualified from early or later years provision, or living in a household where a disqualified person is employed (disqualification by association).
+- (a) Having been cautioned (after 6 April 2007) for, or convicted of, certain criminal offences including violent and sexual criminal offences against children and adults whether committed in the United Kingdom or overseas; - (b) Various grounds relating to the care of children, including where an order is made in respect of a child under the person's care; - (c) Having been refused registration for the provision of childcare (including nurseries, day care and child minding or other childcare), having been disqualified from any such registration or having had that registration cancelled); - (d) Having been refused an application for registration of a children's home or having had any such registration cancelled; - (e) Having been prohibited, restricted, disqualified from private fostering; or - (f) Living in the same household as another person who is disqualified from EYP or LYP, or living in a household where a disqualified person is employed (disqualified by association).
 A household is deemed to cover anyone sharing "living space", including the use of a shared kitchen.

-Self declaration form
+4.7.4 Self-declaration form

-All applicants to whom an offer of employment is made to carry out a relevant role in early/later years provision will be required to complete a Self-Declaration Form confirming whether they, or anyone in their household, meet any of the criteria for disqualification under the Regulations.
-The school will decide whether a role is relevant and within the scope of early/later years provision by having regard to the guidance in DUCA.
-Employment with the School in any relevant role will be conditional upon completion of the Self-Declaration From and upon the applicant not being disqualified.
-The school cannot permit any person who is currently disqualified to start work in a relevant role.
-The Self-Declaration Form must be completed again every 3 years, once an applicant is employed.
-The school also reserves the right to its absolute discretion to withdraw an offer of employment if, in the opinion of the school, any information disclosed in the Self-Declaration Form renders that person unsuitable to work at the school.
+All applicants to whom an offer of employment is made to carry out a relevant role in EYP or LYP will be required to complete a self-declaration form confirming whether they, or anyone in their household, meet any of the criteria for disqualification under the Regulations.

+The School will decide whether a role is relevant and within the scope of EYP of LYP by having regard to the guidance in DUCA.
+Employment with the School in any relevant role will be conditional upon completion of the self-declaration form and upon the applicant not being disqualified.

+The School cannot permit any person who is currently disqualified to start work in a relevant role.
+The School also reserves the right at its absolute discretion to withdraw an offer of employment if, in the opinion of the School, any information disclosed in the self-declaration form renders that person unsuitable to work at the School.